ABOUT BARBERSHOP BOOKS

 Barbershop Books, Inc. is a national 501(c)(3) nonprofit literacy organization based in New York City.
 We believe that when communities provide kids with early, positive, and culturally meaningful reading experiences, they identify as readers and read for fun.
 Our programs distribute fun, kid-approved books to barbershops and community-based organizations across America.
 Since the start of the pandemic, we have developed a variety of innovative digital programs such as our free e-library and a fun supplemental literacy program designed to help teachers create more personalized reading experiences for students.

 Inspire Black boys and other vulnerable children to read for fun through child-centered, culturally responsive, and community-based programming and content.

 THE LITERACY CHALLENGE

-In an increasingly global and knowledge-based economy, poor reading skills among young black boys today will produce black men who are unprepared to compete in the workforce of tomorrow.
-Four key factors contribute to low reading proficiency among black boys: (1) limited access to engaging reading material; (2) lack of black men in black boys’ early reading experiences; (3) few culturally competent educators; and (4) educational systems that are unresponsive to Black boys’ individual learning needs.
+In an increasingly global and knowledge-based economy, poor reading skills among young Black boys today will produce Black men who are unprepared to compete in the workforce of tomorrow.
+Four key factors contribute to low reading proficiency among Black boys: (1) limited access to culturally responsive reading material; (2) lack of Black men in boys’ early reading experiences; (3) few culturally competent educators; and (4) educational systems that are unresponsive to individual learning needs of Black boys.

 MEET OUR FOUNDER